oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

   }
 }
 ```
-The configuration above will create a Spoke Network, the network peerings the hub and spoke networks, and the Azure application gateway hosted in its own subnet.
+The configuration above will create a Spoke Network, the network peerings the hub and spoke networks, and the Azure application gateway hosted in a dedicated subnet.

 Edit `outputs.tf` and add the following content: